isc-projects/kea/doc/sphinx/kea-messages.rst

 This error message is issued when the received DHCPv4 query is dropped by this server because the specified ha-server-name value in the subnet's user-context has non-string type or is empty.
-It is a server's misconifguration.
+It is a server's misconfiguration.
 The first argument is the client identification information.
 The second argument is a subnet prefix.